Tyrone Trice

-Tyrone Trice (Born October 23, 1963) is an American former professional boxer who competed from 1983 to 1996.
+Tyrone Trice (October 23, 1963 - November 8, 2023) was an American former professional boxer who competed from 1983 to 1996.
 He is a one-time International Boxing Council (IBC) Middleweight champion and WBA Americas Welterweight champion.
 Trice also had two world-title challenges for the IBF Welterweight and WBO Middleweight titles.

 Professional career

 Welterweight

 Trice quickly rose through the ranks, winning his first twelve fights before a shock first-round KO loss to Freddie Pendleton.
 After continuing to win many fights via knockout, Trice became the number two contender for the vacant IBF Welterweight title.
 A title match with number one contender Simon Brown took place at the Palais des sports in Berck-sur-Mer, France on April 23, 1988.
 Trice was dominant in the fight early on, knocking down Brown in the second round.
 However, he eventually tired through the later rounds and Brown was able to wear Trice down.
 Trice was knocked down three times in the 12th round and was finally defeated via knockout in the 14th round.

 After the loss, Trice recovered and won a series of tune-up fights before defeating Kevin Pompey for the WBA Americas Welterweight Title.
 A rematch was then fought between Trice and Brown.
 As with the first contest, it was a close and entertaining fight with Brown prevailing again, this time in the eleventh round by knockout.
 After this loss, Trice decided to compete in the Middleweight division.